 The bill H. 3228 proposes amendments to the South Carolina Code of Laws regarding jury selection procedures.
-It allows for attorney-conducted jury voir dire through oral and direct questioning, which must occur after a preliminary oath and a brief statement of the case by the trial judge.
-The bill specifies that the scope of voir dire is determined by the trial judge and outlines the process for proposing and approving questions, including time limits for questioning.
-Additionally, it prohibits certain inquiries related to jurors' political views and religious beliefs unless deemed relevant by the judge, and it establishes guidelines for peremptory challenges.
+It specifically amends Section 14-7-1050 to allow for attorney-conducted jury voir dire through oral and direct questioning, following a preliminary oath and a brief statement of the case by the trial judge.
+The amendments also establish that the scope of voir dire is determined by the trial judge and set guidelines for the types of questions that can be asked, including prohibitions on certain inquiries related to jurors' political views and religious beliefs.
+Additionally, it allows for a more flexible approach to the number of jurors drawn, as determined by the trial judge, and specifies the process for peremptory challenges.

 Latest Version: 14-7-1050, 14-7-1060, 14-7-1080